faigdavid/UTM-MVC-Project/Phase2/Process.md

 Review:

   The main decisions that came from the review are listed above, mainly naming conventions and the DAO.
 As to who finished what, it was slightly more confusing.
 While everyone in the team did the work assigned to them a lot of people decided to rewrite and modify other people's files to fix bugs and reflect their own code better.
 This was problematic as not everybody decided to use github issues to communicate.
 Percentage wise, everyone did 100% of the work assigned to them but around 30-40% of the work was later re-written by someone else.
 This wasn't necessarily a problem but it did create some issues that could have been solved by better communication.
+On average we likely spend around 3-4 hours planning the sprint and around 5-6 hours actually executing it to completion.
+Overall our planning for this sprint was likely a little too ambitious as we didn't have much left to do for the next sprint.

 User Stories: